oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    ![Login form with login button](images/login-form.png)

-3. Confirm you are on the following page:
+3. Confirm you are on the following page.

    ![Code Console logged in landing page](images/logged-in-landing-page.png)

-4. Click on "**My Applications**" tab
+4. Click on "**My Applications**" tab.

    ![My Applications tab](images/my-apps-tab.png)

-5. A pop up "**Authorized Representative of the Company**" will appear where you have to do the following:
+5. A pop up "**Authorized Representative of the Company**" will appear where you have to do the following.

    Fill out the "**Company Name**"